VicenteYago/mini-DS-proyects/README.md

 # mini-DS-proyects

-Just mini projects to learn and sharpen my skills.
+Just mini projects/courses to learn and sharpen my skills, mainly jupyter and RStudio notebooks.

 * **Dr. Semmelweis and the Discovery of Handwashing**: pandas, bootstrap sampling.